-- 1. The School of Nursing reserves the right to request the withdrawal or dismissal of any student who in their judgment, fails to satisfy the nursing requirements of safety, responsibility and accountability. - 2.
+1. The School of Nursing reserves the right to dismiss any student who in their judgment, fails to satisfy the nursing requirements of safety, responsibility and accountability.
 A minimum theory grade of "C+" (77%) is required in each nursing course plus a "pass" in clinical in order to progress to the next nursing course.
 A student who fails to obtain a "C+" or better in any nursing course must obtain permission from the Dean to repeat the course the next semester it is offered, provided space is available.
 A minimum grade of "C+" (77%) is required to progress in nursing without being placed on probationary status.
-Any student on probationary status must see the Dean to develop a plan for tutoring and/or other help to assist toward success. - 3.
-All general education courses that are prerequisites to nursing courses must be completed with a "C" (73%) or higher grade in order to progress in the nursing program.
-The student's cumulative GPA must remain at 2.75 or higher in order to continue in the nursing program. - 4.
+Any student on probationary status must see the Dean to develop a plan for tutoring and/or other help to assist toward success.

+- 2. All general education courses that are prerequisites to nursing courses must be completed with a "C" (73%) or higher grade in order to progress in the nursing program.
+The student's overall GPA must remain at 2.75 or higher in order to continue in the nursing program. - 3.
 To receive a passing grade for nursing courses where grades are based on both examinations and other assignments, the student must pass the examinations with a minimum average score of 77%, independently of scores received on other assignments.
 The student's test average will be the grade received for any nursing course if the average is below 77%, regardless of the grades made on other assignments.
-A course grade below 77% means a student cannot progress in the nursing program and is considered non-passing in nursing. - 5.
-Nursing students must maintain and cumulative GPA of 2.75.
-Any student who falls below the 2.75 GA, the 77% average in each nursing course, or is repeating a nursing course, will be placed on nursing probation for the following semester.
+A course grade below 77% means a student cannot progress in the nursing program and is considered non-passing in nursing. - 4.
+Nursing students must maintain an overall GPA of 2.75.
+Any student who falls below the 2.75 GPA, the 77% average in nursing, or is repeating a nursing course, will be placed on nursing probation for the following semester.
 While on probation, students must schedule a conference with their advisor each month to discuss progress and needs.
+Students on nursing probation must also comply with the University requirements for students on academic probation.
 To be removed from probation, the student must have a cumulative GPA of 2.75 or higher, nursing course average of 77% or higher and/or successfully repeated the nursing course with a minimum grade of 77% or higher.
-Students who are unable to achieve a 77% in any two courses will be suspended from the nursing program.

-- 6. Students who are denied admission or progression in the Nursing Program may petition the School of Nursing Faculty Council for reconsideration. - 7.
+Students who are unable to achieve a 77% in any two nursing courses will be suspended from the nursing program. - 5.
+Students who are denied admission or progression in the Nursing Program may petition the School of Nursing Faculty Council for reconsideration. - 6.
 Nursing courses in the BSN program are scheduled in a sequence of major course requirements.
 Completion of this sequence fulfills the minimum requirement for the major.
 Each course is a required component of the program and must be taken in sequence.
-The curriculum is designed with a lockstep framework, are logically organized, and not only build on one another but continue to support the curriculum strands throughout the program.
+The curriculum is designed with a lockstep framework, are logically organized, and not only build on one another but continue to support eh curriculum strands throughout the program.
 In doing so, the curriculum facilitates student achievement of expected outcomes.
 The School of Nursing reserves the right to modify the scope and sequence of the curriculum as necessary.
+See page 44 for the Lockstep sequence of courses.